mmunson94/Battleships-game-P3/README.md

 Battleships is based on the classic game of the same name.
 In this iteration the user shall attempt to sink 5 of the computers ships with the amount of turns dependent on what difficulty the user decides to play on.
-Users misses are marked by '-' on the board and alternatively, hits are marked by 'X'.
+User misses are marked by '-' on the board and alternatively, hits are marked by 'X'.

 ## Features
    ### Current Features
    * Random Generated Computer Board
-Ships are randomly generated on a hidden board in which the user must try to locate
+Ships are randomly generated on a hidden board in which the user must try to locate.

    * Menu
-A menu has been implemented for good UX which allows the user to select difficulty and use their name
+A menu has been implemented for good UX which allows the user to select what difficulty they want and ability to change their name.

 <img width="740" alt="Screenshot 2023-07-09 at 23 54 02 1" src="https://github.com/mmunson94/Battleships-game-P3/assets/114744383/f663c2ef-8230-4ac7-a193-834f1d63cb60">

 #

-The Board is consistenly updated with users coordinates
+The Board is consistenly updated with user coordinates.

 <img width="448" alt="Screenshot 2023-07-09 at 23 59 14" src="https://github.com/mmunson94/Portfolio-Project-1/assets/114744383/a70032bd-599d-48df-85c7-ce252820893c">

 #

-Input validation has been put in place to ensure user input is correct therefore, the user cannot enter inputs outside the games parameters and the users is notified if they have entered the same coordinates more than once
+Input validation has been put in place to ensure user input is correct, therefore, the user cannot enter inputs outside the games parameters and the user is notified if they have entered the same coordinates more than once.

 <img width="537" alt="Screenshot 2023-07-10 at 00 00 07" src="https://github.com/mmunson94/Portfolio-Project-1/assets/114744383/bf99ac45-e949-4e71-b086-25d215271bdd">

 #

-A restart feature has also been set up, so users can choose to play again if they choose
+A restart feature has also been set up, so the user can choose to play again if they choose.

 <img width="361" alt="Screenshot 2023-07-10 at 00 02 44" src="https://github.com/mmunson94/Battleships-game-P3/assets/114744383/873bf286-b9e7-4f21-bc55-f7688a8aa06d">